Canon G9 X Mark II vs Nikon D700

 - More heavily discounted: Has been around for much longer (launched in July 2008).

-If the count of individual advantages (bullet points above) is taken as a guide, the G9X Mark II comes out slightly ahead of the D700 (13 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G9X Mark II emerges as the winner of the contest (14 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon G9 X Mark II and the Nikon D700 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.